kherrick/vagrant-environments/README.md

 * Rebar was installed from [https://github.com/rebar/rebar](https://github.com/rebar/rebar) and can be executed by running the `rebar` command.

+* Elixir was built from source and can be executed by running the `elixir` command.

 ### Issues

 * Using the current setup, the puppet provisioner will issue warnings during the initial `bin/vm start`.
 See [https://github.com/mitchellh/vagrant/issues/3740](https://github.com/mitchellh/vagrant/issues/3740) for more information.